I’m a cosmology postdoc at IPhT CEA Paris-Saclay.

 My career in brief:

 - I am currently a postdoc at IPhT CEA Paris-Saclay, where I am mainly working with Pierre Fleury on the application of strong lensing observables to cosmology.

 - From June 2021 to January 2022 I was a postdoc at IFT UAM-CSIC in Madrid, working with Matteo Martinelli and Pierre Fleury.

 - From October 2017 to February 2021 I was a PhD student at ICG, University of Portsmouth, where I was supervised by Marco Bruni, David Wands and Rob Crittenden.
 My thesis was entitled Beyond ΛCDM: Current and Future Constraints on Alternative Cosmological Models.

-I spent my undergraduate years at Aberystwyth University, graduating in July 2017 with a 1st class MPhys honours degree in Astrophysics.
-At Aberystwyth, I was awarded the 2017 Breen Prize for best Master’s dissertation in physics for my dissertation Dynamical Models of Dark Energy and Their Background Cosmological Evolution.
+- From September 2013 to July 2017 I was an undergraduate at Aberystwyth University.
+I graduated with a first class MPhys honours degree in Astrophysics and was awarded the 2017 Breen Prize for best Master’s dissertation in physics, for my dissertation entitled Dynamical Models of Dark Energy and Their Background Cosmological Evolution.

 For more information, you can read and download my CV here.